 A very subjective checklist opening up for interpretation, that also came with a replacement offer as tester with a 40% salary reduction.
 I accepted his list and got transferred from the Sportsbook to a project about Bingo.
 Probably he thought I was going to resign, but I kept on criticizing him.
 I was in contact with HR, but she was on the manager’s side both in the office and on Facebook and I expect the CEO was informed as well.
 The same CEO they have today, keeping the toxic culture alive – as I experienced later.
 Keep on reading…

 Finally, I got a great exit package, as they had no case for firing me, with an offer that was OK.
 But I played hard to get.
-The deal was three months’ salary and to quit with a secrecy clause: Not to talk about the company for three years.
+The deal was nine months’ salary and to quit with a secrecy clause: Not to talk about the company for three years.
 I added three more months to the negotiations and farewell flowers and was happy to leave.
 The flowers were a trick, as I knew that flowers were handed out at the monthly “all-hands meeting” with everyone present.
 I got a short and cold thank you and a good luck speech from the manager.
 At this occasion I took the opportunity to speak up – for the first time in my work life.
 I don’t remember what I said, but people have later reminded me of this milestone, when someone at last said out loud what everyone thought – that the manager was just a dirtbag.

 In the original agreement, which I didn’t sign at first, there was this clause: